Uniform density in matroids, matrices and graphs: Real representable matroids

 where $T$ is the symmetric matrix with constant diagonal $k/n$ and off-diagonal entries $t_{ij}$.
 Every point in $\mathcal{V}(n,k)$ is the projection representation of a strictly uniformly dense real matroid.
-The algebro-geometric properties of the variety $\mathcal{V}(n,k)$ are further studied in \cite{devriendt_2024_grassmannian}.
+The algebro-geometric properties of the variety $\mathcal{V}(n,k)$ in its projective and affine embedding are further studied in \cite{devriendt_2024_grassmannian}.